-New Legislation - The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 takes effect 1 October 2018.
+New legislation - The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 takes effect on 1 October 2018.

 Anyone with an existing business operating in the following fields or starting a business in the following fields should read the below regulations and guidance:

 - Provision or arrangement of the boarding of cats and dogs

 - Selling of pet animals